Iran’s tumultuous political history has meant that despite the country’s wealth of resources, it has been relatively isolated from the global economy.

 International business partnerships with Iran have been tentative at best and are generally limited to the energy sector.
 Unfortunately, negative images and stereotypes of Iranian society have clouded the great warmth and hospitality of the Iranian people.

-While the country's business infrastructure and processes may not be on par with those of the Western world, the Iranian economy offers plenty of potential for discerning expat entrepreneurs.
+The country's business infrastructure and processes may not be on par with those of the Western world, but the Iranian economy offers plenty of potential for discerning expat entrepreneurs.

-While this doesn’t present an enticing picture for potential investors, there are still a fair number of foreign businesspeople who are looking to establish operations in the country.
-Those wishing to do business in Iran will need to make an effort to gain some objective understanding of the people, culture, etiquette and approach to business.
+Those wishing to do business in Iran must endeavour to understand the people, culture, etiquette and their approach to business.
 It’s only by operating with a degree of cultural sensitivity that international businesspeople will be able to enhance their business experiences in Iran.

-Farsi, is the official language of Iran.
-English is spoken in most business circles and higher levels of government, but it's still best to arrange an interpreter.
+Farsi, also known as Persian, is the official language of Iran.
+English is spoken in most business circles and higher levels of government, but it's still advisable to arrange an interpreter.

 Business dress should be smart and conservative.
-Suits are standard but wearing a tie is not necessary.
-Women should be particularly careful about covering up their arms, legs and hair in public.
+Suits are standard, but wearing a tie is not common.
+Women should dress conservatively.
+They should be particularly careful about covering up their arms, legs and hair in public.

 Gifts are not necessary for business proceedings.
-If invited to a colleague's home, flowers or chocolates are a good option.
+If invited to a colleague's home, flowers or chocolates are a great option.
 Do not give gifts that contain alcohol or pork.

 While the number of women in business in Iran is increasing steadily, the country still has a long way to go in terms of achieving equality.
+Iran still has a very traditional view of gender roles, which impacts how women are treated in business.
 Women rarely occupy the most senior positions.

 Business culture in Iran